kodylaseter/Geocentric/Geocentric_m4_readme.txt

 Particles
 7. At least 2 different particle effects, each needs to be 2 different particle systems.
 Choose appropriate shape for spawning them
 8. In one particle effect, leverage changing SIZE of particles with one of the modules, particles must change size during the life of the particle, not just a curve of start size.
+	Ben's level: Secondary "splashes" on the floor produce particles that shrink over their lifespan
 9. In one particle effect, leverage changing SPEED of particles
-10. In one particle effect, leverage a 2D custom material
+10. In one particle effect, leverage a 2D custom material Ben's level: "Meteor shower" uses custom star texture
 11. In one particle effect, leverage sub-emitters.
+	Ben's level: "Meteor shower" "splashes" on the floor, producing a burst from a secondary (sub) emitter
 12. Trigger one particle effect based on events in game.
+	Ben's level: Player collides with "star" goal platforms and they emit a burst of defaults

 iii.
 RESOURCES
     We made all materials we are using in the game, including all the character models, items, UI components, and audio.
 We used Adobe Photoshop, Paint Tool SAI, Blender, and Sekaiju.